immich-app/immich/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Task List**

+*Please complete the task list below.
+We need this information to help us reproduce the bug or point out problems in your setup.
+You are not providing enough info may delay our effort to help you.*

 - [ ] I have read thoroughly the README setup and installation instructions.
-- [ ] If my setup is different, I have included my docker-compose file.
+- [ ] I have included my `docker-compose` file.
 - [ ] I have included my redacted `.env` file.
 - [ ] I have included information on my machine, and environment.